awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 # Creating associations<a name="sysman-state-assoc"></a>

-The following procedures describe how to create a State Manager association by using the AWS Systems Manager console, AWS Command Line Interface, and AWS Tools for PowerShell\.
+The following procedures describe how to create a State Manager association by using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for PowerShell\.
+State Manager is a capability of AWS Systems Manager\.

 **Important**
 The following procedures describe how to create an association that uses either a `Command` or a `Policy` document\.
 For information about creating an association that uses an Automation runbook, see [Running automations with triggers using State Manager](automation-sm-target.md)\.